CrazyAmphibian/Electrum/readme.md

 	combine destabilized polymorph with electrum. annihilates with any polymorph. can be drank to give brief  polymorph immunity (2 seconds per drink/10% of a potion).
 Poisonous.

 	the polymorph immunity is very short to maintain some balance, so it's hard to make a lot and use it pre-emptively. intended to be used reactively to attacks and situations. probably won't stop you from doing so, though...

+**reinforcement liquid**

+	combine aqua regia with metal dust. whenever it touches a solid material it will convert it into dense steel. handy for creating alchemy labs, as dense steel is rather inert, and tough.

 **other reactions**